nobrien97/PolygenicSLiMBook/src/markdown/docs/2_installation.md

 application, while being able to poke around and make adjustments to the software if they want.
 What the SLiM installer script does is run a series of commands to compile SLiM's source code into machine code (1s and 0s), which are treated as an application.
-The applications you installed are the commands which are used to install SLiM: build-essential includes a bunch of compilers to translate huamn-written code to binary, cmake is a tool to generate makefiles (which are used to tell the compiler how to link certain parts of the code with others, and generally make compiling possible on large projects), qt5 is a graphics framework for drawing windows (such as the SLiMgui window), qmake is a makefile generator specifically for qt projects, and mesa-utils, libgl1-mesa-glx, and x11-apps provide tools to test that x11 and video drivers are working properly.
+The applications you installed are the commands which are used to install SLiM: build-essential includes a bunch of compilers to translate human-written code to binary, cmake is a tool to generate makefiles (which are used to tell the compiler how to link certain parts of the code with others, and generally make compiling possible on large projects), qt5 is a graphics framework for drawing windows (such as the SLiMgui window), qmake is a makefile generator specifically for qt projects, and mesa-utils, libgl1-mesa-glx, and x11-apps provide tools to test that X11 and video drivers are working properly.

 The concept of software compilation is fascinating, so I will leave a link [here](https://www.youtube.com/watch?v=9mZw6Rwz1vg) for anyone interested in learning more.